 If an elderly loved one is mentally alert one day and confused or delirious the next it may not be Alzheimer's Disease.
 Sudden signs of dementia is one obvious symptom of a considerable number of medical conditions that are potentially life threatening if untreated.

-If you notice symptoms of delirium in a loved one develop suddenly, call their doctor immediately, or better yet get them to Urgent Care or the Emergency Room.
+If you notice symptoms of delirium in a loved one that develop suddenly, over a day or two, call their doctor immediately.
+Or better yet get them to Urgent Care or the Emergency Room.

 I recently went through this with my sharp as a tack mother.
 After breaking her hip and staying in a skilled nursing facility for several weeks she was severely confused and disoriented upon check out.
 She knew her name and birthday, but couldn't tell you the name of the street she lived on and was even struggling to come up with the right words and lost her train of thought mid-sentence.
 Absolutely nothing like her normal state.